 What devices do students use at school?

-- Years 4 - 9 have one-to-one notebook computers for school and home use, deployed and maintained by CCGS.
+- Years 4 to 9 have one-to-one notebook computers for school and home use, deployed and maintained by CCGS.
 Parents contribute a notebook computer levy for this service that includes immediate onsite technical support and next business day loan devices for any hardware failure.

-- Years 10 - 12 are responsible for maintaining and bringing their own device to school and for their choice of software and apps, a great preparation for study post school.
+- Years 10 to 12 are responsible for maintaining and bringing their own device to school and for their choice of software and apps, a great preparation for study post school.

 - There are also a number of whole class computer labs around our wireless campus.

 - There is a digital technology bridging course available online for new students.

 Digital technologies are integrated in all areas of teaching and learning and these are a few examples of the infrastructure that supports this: